-At least by currently handling your inventory management with Excel spreadsheets you’ll be a step ahead of 43% of other small businesses who do not track their inventory at all.
+At least by currently handling your inventory management with an inventory Excel sheet you’ll be a step ahead of 43% of other small businesses who do not track their inventory at all.
 Crazy!

 But, it’s one thing to be ahead of your competitors.
 The trick is maximizing your efficiency.

-Unfortunately, managing your inventory via Excel only has short term benefits and might even become damaging to your business in the future as the company becomes bigger and more complex with the amount of inventory passing through.
+Unfortunately, using an inventory Excel sheet only has short term benefits and might even become damaging to your business in the future as the company becomes bigger and more complex with the amount of inventory passing through.